How much does it hurt, really?

-Do you pierce the cartilage of the ear, or do nose piercing?
+Do you pierce the cartilage of the ear, or do you do nose piercing?

 No, I only pierce the ear lobe, as the ear piercing system that I use is entirely suited to and designed for this.
-Cartilage is a different type of tissue, better suited to a needle piercing, which will also mean more flexibiity about where you can have the piercing on the cartilaginous part of the ear.
+Cartilage is a different type of tissue, better suited to a needle piercing, which will also allow more flexibility about where you can have the piercing on the cartilaginous part of the ear.

 Do you do baby ear piercings?

-Yes, I do and for parents who especially want to have their baby’s ears pierced, (most often for cultural reasons), there is a window of opportunity when the babies are small, but before they are very conscious of what is going on, or likely to be fiddling with their own ears.
-This would be approximately 5-9 months of age.
+Yes, sometimes I do and you can read more about that here.
+For parents who especially want to have their baby’s ears pierced, (most often for cultural reasons), there is a window of opportunity when the babies are small, but before they are very conscious of what is going on, or likely to be fiddling with their own ears.
+This would be approximately 5-11 months of age.
 There is an advantage here, in terms of hygiene and aftercare, because the parent can keep the piercing clean.
-Also, they have zero apprehension about the process (unlike a lot of older children), so it does not seem to cause them distress.
+Also, babies have zero apprehension about the process (unlike a lot of older children), so it does not seem to cause them distress.